KimonoKraken/Original-Projects/Wake Up, Work Out/README.md

 This program is hosted to automatically run on PythonAnywhere, everyday at 4am (EST), so subscribers will automatically receive a brand new and unique workout emailed to them every morning.

-There are over 162,000 possible unique workouts that can be generated.
+There are over 225 unique beginner workouts, 270 unique intermediate workouts, and 1944 unique advanced workouts that can be generated.

 Landing Page:
 https://github.com/deikaplan/Wake-Up-Workout-Landing-Page